What Is Smart Road Technology?

-Our reference design for roadside edge computing powers a unit that can be attached to streetlights and other fixtures.
+The Intel® reference design for roadside edge computing powers a unit that can be attached to streetlights and other fixtures.
 This roadside unit is ideal for real-time video analytics and other performance-hungry tasks.
-Cities can deploy these units as part of a solution for smart street lights, smart traffic lights, smart parking, or e-tolling stations.
+Cities can deploy these units as part of a solution for smart streetlights, smart traffic lights, smart parking, or e-tolling stations.
 They deliver the processing capabilities needed to detect license plates, spot pedestrians, and monitor traffic congestion.
-These edge nodes can even provide public Wi-Fi coverage.
-Supported by Intel® Vision Products with integrated security features, the AAEON Atlas edge computing node is a ready-to-deploy solution based on this reference design.

 Converged Edge Reference Architecture (CERA)

-Intel’s reference implementations offer preconfigured software for a complete sample application.
+Intel® reference implementations offer preconfigured software for a complete sample application.
 Our intelligent traffic management reference implementation is designed to monitor intersections via IP cameras to optimize the flow of traffic.
-Our wireless network-ready intelligent traffic management reference implementation is hosted in an OpenNESS edge node, which contains all the necessary software stacks to host a 5G RAN.
+Our wireless network-ready intelligent traffic management reference implementation is hosted with Smart Edge Open, which contains all the necessary software stacks to host a 5G RAN.